King Charles Spaniel

 Is the King Charles Spaniel the same as the Cavalier King Charles Spaniel?

-No, they are distinct breeds with different head shapes and sizes.
+No, they are distinct breeds with different head shapes, muzzle lengths, and temperaments.

-They have a moderate shedding coat that requires regular brushing to prevent matting.
+Their silky coat requires regular brushing at least three times a week to prevent matting.

-As a brachycephalic breed, they can be prone to respiratory issues and should be kept in cool environments.
+Like many brachycephalic breeds, they can be prone to respiratory issues and certain cardiac conditions.

 View Official FCI Standard